LockdownRP-PZ/Rulebook/README.md

 - Thanks to the Vehicle Interiors mod, some vehicles have interiors that can be entered and lived in.
 These are known as mobile safehouses.
 Claiming one counts as claiming a safehouse.
   - By claiming a mobile safehouse, you forfeit your ability to claim a building/room/area.
   - You may only own *one* mobile safehouse.
-This means that if you have an RV, you may not also claim a yacht.
+This means that if you claim an RV, you may not also claim a yacht.
 - Your mobile safehouse counts as one of your three vehicles.
 A bus, for example, counts as your hauling vehicle.
 - Claiming a mobile safehouse is done the same as claiming a regular vehicle.